Table of Contents

 Contact centers manage several customer service activities.
 Their responsibilities include answering customer calls, replying to emails about product inquiries, connecting clients to the appropriate department, solving technical problems, and more.

-Here’s a closer look at the primary duties and responsibilities of contact and call centers.
+To help you better understand contact center technology, we give you a closer look at the primary duties and responsibilities of contact and call centers.

 1. Telephone Service